MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-items-in-the-inbox-based-on-the-last-modification-time.md

 - csharp
 ---

-# How to: Enumerate Items in the Inbox Based on the Last Modification Time
+# Enumerate Items in the Inbox Based on the Last Modification Time

 This example shows how to enumerate items in the Inbox folder based on the last modification time.